solo-io/dev-portal-starter/README.md

 ## UI Iteration with Storybook and Mock Data

 UI iteration can also be done with [Storybook](https://storybook.js.org/).
 Storybook can run without any kubernetes resources set up.
 API responses are mocked using [react-magnetic-di](https://www.npmjs.com/package/react-magnetic-di) and [@faker-js/faker](https://fakerjs.dev/).
-See the documentation in `./projects/ui/src/stories/usage-plans/UsagePlansPage.stories.tsx` for how to set up new stories with mock data.
 The Storybook server can be run on [http:localhost:6006](http:localhost:6006) using the command:

 ```shell
 make run-storybook